From letter-quasimorphisms to angle structures and spectral gaps for scl

 Wise \cite{wise:ang} introduced angle structures to study the interplay of geometric and topological properties of $2$-complexes.
 The idea is to assign a numerical angle to each corner of the $2$-complex of interest.

 Let $X$ be a $2$-complex.
+We call the $0$-cells of $X$ \emph{vertices}, its $1$-cells \emph{edges}, and its $2$-cells \emph{faces}.
 A \emph{corner} of a face $f$ at a vertex $v$ is an edge in the link $\lk_X(v)$ of $v$ corresponding to the face $f$.
 We denote by $\mathcal{C}(f)$ the set of corners of the face $f$ and by $\mathcal{C}(v)$ the set of corners at the vertex $v$.

 \begin{defi}[Wise \cite{wise:ang}] An \emph{angle structure} on $X$ is the assignment of a real number $\angle c$ to each corner $c$ in $X$.
 We then say that $X$ is an \emph{angled $2$-complex}. \end{defi}